Rhodes International Airport: Terminal

-Airport also hosts all necessary services such as a police station, a medical clinic, airline and handlers offices, rent-a-car and tour operators kiosks, VIP halls as well recently refurbished duty-free shops, cafes and restaurants.
+The airport also has a police station, a medical clinic, airline and handlers' offices, rent-a-car and tour operators' kiosks, VIP halls, recently refurbished duty-free shops, cafes and restaurants.

 Runway

 The airport's single runway direction is 065/245 degrees (designated as 06/24), having a length of 3,305 meters and a width of 60 meters.
 There are two taxiways and four taxi links connecting the runway with the apron.
 The apron with the new pushback configuration can accommodate up to 20 ICAO reference category C or smaller airplanes, simultaneously.
 Three parking positions have MARS (Multiple Apron Ramp System) capability and can accommodate larger category D and E aircraft, such as the Airbus A330, A340 and A350 and the Boeing 747, 757, 767, 777 and 787.
 There is a small general aviation apron with three dedicated positions for small propelled or jet aircraft.

-Future of the Airport - Fraport Greece’s investment plan
+Future of the airport - Fraport Greece's investment plan

 On 22 March 2017, the Fraport-Greece presented its master plan for the 14 regional airports including the International Airport of Rhodes.

 The following summarizes the enhancement changes that started in November 2017 and will be implemented for Rhodes International Airport under Fraport Greece's investment plan:

 Immediate actions that were implemented at the airports as soon as Fraport Greece took over operations and before the launch of the 2017 Summer season included: